Chatswood, New South Wales: Restaurants and cafes

-Hotels

-There are many hotels in Chatswood.
-This includes The Mantra, near Chatswood railway station, The Sebel, near Westfield Shopping Centre, and as the Meriton Serviced Apartments Chatswood, built in 2015.
-The Chatswood Club, located on Help Street adjacent to Pacific Highway, is a venue hall which caters to weddings, birthdays, cocktail parties, and other age-appropriate festivities.

 Transport

 Sydney Trains

-Chatswood railway station is served by the T1 North Shore & Western Line and the T9 Northern Line as part of the Sydney Trains network.
-Southbound rail services run to the Sydney CBD before continuing to the western suburbs.
+Chatswood railway station is served by the North Shore railway line on the Sydney Trains network.
+Southbound rail services run to Central before continuing to the western suburbs.
 Northbound rail services run to Hornsby and some peak hour services run to Gosford and Wyong.
-Before the conversion of the Epping to Chatswood railway line (opened in 2009) to part of the metro network, Chatswood Station served as a junction between that line and the North Shore Line.
+Before the conversion of the Epping to Chatswood railway line (opened in 2009) to part of the metro network, Chatswood station served as a junction between that line and the North Shore railway line.

 Sydney Metro

 The first stage of the Sydney Metro runs from Tallawong railway station in North West Sydney to Chatswood Station.
-An extension of the line to the Sydney CBD is currently (2019) under construction.
+An extension of the line to Sydenham opened on 19 August 2024, and will extend to Bankstown in 2025.

-Sydney Buses
+Buses

-Chatswood is a major bus terminus with services to the city, North Sydney, Mosman, St Leonards/Crows Nest, Manly, Warringah Mall/Brookvale, Ku-ring-gai, Lindfield Precinct, Belrose, Narrabeen, Frenchs Forest, Mona Vale, Burwood, Top Ryde, Macquarie Park/Centre, Castle Hill, Norwest Park, Cammeray, Crows Nest, Killarney Heights and Willoughby.
+Chatswood is a major bus terminus with Busways, CDC NSW, Transit Systems and Keolis Downer Northern Beaches services to the city, North Sydney, Mosman, St Leonards/Crows Nest, Manly, Warringah Mall/Brookvale, Ku-ring-gai, Lindfield Precinct, Belrose, Frenchs Forest, Burwood, Top Ryde, Macquarie Park/Centre, Olympic Park, Cammeray, Crows Nest, Killarney Heights, Greenwich and Willoughby.

-An interstate bus service between Sydney and Brisbane via the North Coast stops at Chatswood.